-Authorization is common in strategic decision making; it is reported in 14 of the 25 cases under study, for a total of 33 instances.
-Of the 11 cases where authorization is not reported, 6 were business decisions made in autonomous organizations by the chief executive, and 4 were local decisions involving small resource commitments made by the top management of subsidiary organizations; the remaining case, decision 20, almost certainly involved authorization although it is not reported.
-In those cases where authorization took place and is reported, it involved the approval either of top management, in 12 instances; the board of directors, in 6 instances; a parent firm or owner, in 4 instances; a higher level of government, in 6 instances; and outside agencies, in 5 instances.
-Authorization was most common in government and institutions, appearing in 8 of 10 cases for a total of 21 instances; it is reported in only 6 of 15 manufacturing and service organizations, with a total of 12 instances.
+Authorisation is common in strategic decision-making as is reported in 14 of the 25 cases under study for a total of 33 instances.
+Of the 11 cases where authorisation is not reported, 6 were business decisions made in autonomous organisations by the chief executive, and 4 were local decisions involving small resource commitments made by the top management of subsidiary organisations; the remaining case, decision 20, almost certainly involved authorisation although it is not reported.
+In those cases where authorisation took place and is reported, it involved the approval of: top management, in 12 instances; the board of directors, in 6 instances; a parent firm or owner, in 4 instances; a higher level of government, in 6 instances; and outside agencies, in 5 instances.
+Authorisation was most common in government and institutions, appearing in 8 of 10 cases for a total of 21 instances; it is reported in only 6 of 15 manufacturing and service organisations, with a total of 12 instances.

-Authorization appears to be a typically binary process, acceptance or rejection of the whole solution.
+Authorisation appears to be a typically binary process, acceptance or rejection of the whole solution.
 Acceptance leads to presentation of the solution to the next highest level if necessary; rejection leads to its abandonment or redevelopment.
 In a few cases, conditional acceptance occurred, leading to a recycling of the solution through the development phase with every attempt made to overcome the objections without altering the essential features of the solution.

-The authorization routine experiences difficulties beyond all of those found in evaluation-choice.
-The time for it is typically limited; at this level the decision must be considered in the light of other strategic decisions and overall resource constraints; outside political forces are often brought to bear on the decision at the point of authorization; and the authorizers generally lack the in-depth knowledge that the developers of the solution have.
-In capital budgeting as well as in less formal types of authorization, a major problem is presented by the fact that the choices are made by people who often do not fully comprehend the proposals presented to them.
-Thus, in authorization the comparative ignorance of the manager is coupled with the inherent bias of the sponsor (Carter, 1971a and 1971b; Pettigrew, 1972).
-This explains why empirical studies of capital budgeting have shown it to be a somewhat distorted, political process, far less analytical than the normative literature suggests (Carter, 1971a and 1971b; Bower, 1970).
+The authorisation routine experiences difficulties beyond all of those found in evaluationchoice.
+The time for it is typically limited; at this level the decision must be considered in the light of other strategic decisions and overall resource constraints; outside political forces are often brought to bear on the decision at the point of authorisation; and the authorisers generally lack the in-depth knowledge that the developers of the solution have.
+In capital budgeting as well as in less formal types of authorisation, a major problem is presented by the fact that the choices are made by people who often do not fully comprehend the proposals presented to them.
+Thus, in authorisation the comparative ignorance of the manager is coupled with the inherent bias of the sponsor (Carter 1971a and 1971b, Pettigrew 1972).
+This explains why empirical studies of capital budgeting have shown it to be a somewhat distorted political process, far less analytical than the normative literature suggests (Carter 1971a and 1971b, Bower 1970).